Flow Control: Directing Your Workflow ๐ฎ

 - If an expression is

-is defined, only the nodes specified in matching conditions and nodes that automatically run (see below) will execute next.
-Any dependent nodes not matched incontinueTo
+continueTois defined, only the nodes specified in matching conditions and nodes that automatically run (see below) will execute next.
+Any dependent nodes not matched incontinueTowill be skipped.

 - Provide an array of objects, each with a